BenKnght/TwitterPhoneScout/README.md

 # TwitterPhoneScout
+#

-# This is a rails project to crawl Twitter for phone numbers
+# This guy uses Twilio to get information on data from Twitter